pantsel/konga/README.md

 * Multiple nodes management
 * GUI level authentication
 * Multiple users (Only admin and user roles for now)
-* Utilities API

 ## Compatibility
-Konga is built and tested on Kong 0.9.x but it probably works with older versions as well.
+Konga is built and tested on Kong 0.9.x.
+0.10.x compatibility is underway but I cannot guarantee a release date.
-Feedback on older versions compatibility is welcome.

 ## Prerequisites
 - A running [Kong installation](https://getkong.org/)